Blog

 Sandön

 · The Archipelago Sea · Sarastus · 15 MThe Archipelago Sea as a boating destination has been in our list for long.
 Finally there was a good chance to have a trip there.
 We launched from Paraisten portti slipway and headed south, towards The Archipelago Sea National Park, where the forecast predicted 7 knot breeze which would build up by the evening.
 Launching from the slipway was adventurous because of its steepness and slipperiness Heading south to the Archipelago Sea As we were about to get out of the shadow of Sorpo island the wind started intensify.
+I have to say I had butterflies in my stomach because it wasn’t evident what was waiting for us on the open water ahead.
+However, the journey started in comfortable 7 knot wind which was so smooth compared to all the choppiness of the lakeland.

 -